 The album features Angelique Kidjo, Susana Baca, Aymée Nuviola, Flor de Toloache, among 14 women of African descent.

-The 82-year-old matriarch Petrona Martinez received the news from her great-grandchildren.
+The 82-year-old matriarch and bandleader Petrona Martinez received the news from her great-grandchildren.
 The family celebrated to the beats of bullerengue, an ancestral tradition led by Afrodescendant elderly women in Caribbean Colombia.
-Ancestras marks Martinez’s third Latin Grammy nomination for Best Folk Album and features collaborations with 14 African diaspora women—including Angelique Kidjo, Susana Baca, and Aymée Nuviola.
+Ancestras marks Martinez’s first win and third Latin Grammy nomination for Best Folk Album.
+It features collaborations with 14 African diaspora women—including Angelique Kidjo, Susana Baca, and Aymée Nuviola.
 As such, the Afro-Colombian legend puts the bullerengue tradition in dialogue with different genres (afrobeat, jazz, mariachi, rumba, timba, Dominican salve, etc.), and tongues of the global south (Fon, Garífuna, Palenquero, Wayu, Bahian Portuguese, etc.)